 3. Your Instant Pot needs liquid to work

 Steam is created from liquid, and because steam is the basis for pressure cooking, you’ll need to add enough liquid to the Instant Pot to allow it to build up enough pressure.
-Most dishes like hard-boiled eggs or sauces require at least 1/2 cup of liquid to cook, while others need at least 1 cup.
+Most dishes like hard-boiled eggs or sauces require at least a 1/2 cup of liquid to cook, while others need at least one cup.

 There are two ways to release the pressure in an Instant Pot.
 As soon as your timer goes off you can release the pressure by safely turning the Sealing dial to release.
 If you aren’t home or you aren’t watching over your dish, your pot will automatically naturally release the pressure.

 An Instant Pot is flexible, and you can adjust the temperature when using different functions on the appliance.
-If you’re using the Slow Cooker you can make the Instant Pot hotter, or if you’re sauteing you can adjust the temperature so it doesn’t sear whatever you’re browning or sauteing.
+If you’re using the Slow Cooker you can make the Instant Pot hotter, or if you’re sauteing, you can adjust the temperature so it doesn’t sear whatever you’re browning or sauteing.